gcalderone/PlanetC/README.md

 **PlanetC** is free software: you can redistribute it and/or modify it under the terms of the GPL (see the COPYING file for more details).

 If you like **PlanetC**, and wish to support its development, please consider making a [donation to Giorgio Calderone](https://paypal.me/planetc).
 Even a small amount will be highly appreciated.
-Also please star our repository on Github! ;-)
+Also please star our repository on Github and [Facebook page](https://www.facebook.com/planetariumcontrol/) ;-)

 For further information please write to [planetc.info@gmail.com](mailto:planetc.info@gmail.com).